abdullateefv/abdullateefv/README.md

 My name is Abdul Lateef Fnu, and I am a Computer Science student at NJIT

-💻 Previous Software Enginerring Intern @ Merck
+💻 Previous Software Engineering Intern @ Merck

 💻 Previous IT Intern @ Bristol-Meyers Squibb